 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.
-Computers are used in a way that protects people's private information.
+Equipment is used in a way that protects people's private information.

 Validated crown-stamped measures were available for liquids, with separate measure marked for the use of controlled drugs only.
 A range of clean tablet and capsule counters were present, with a separate triangle clearly marked for cytotoxics.
-All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible and were in date.
+All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible, although the retest date had passed.
 The dispensary sinks were clean and in good working order.